 - Parsnips are in a similar situation.
 They take up phosphorus that carrots need to grow and take up underground space.
 They are also vulnerable to similar pests and diseases so you can create a hotbed for pests.

-Carrots grow from seeds and require loose, loamy soil to reach maximum growth.
+They grow from seeds and require loose, loamy soil to reach maximum growth.

 You should till deeply to ensure there aren’t any rocks, hard soil clumps, or anything similar.